taegorov/demo-201/README.md

 The page also greets you if you enter your name, with a specialized greeting if you enter "Tim" when prompted to enter your name.

+#### Added 3/10/21:

+I added a numbers guessing game that utilized a random number generator.
+The user has a limited number of guesses and alerts pop up informing them if they guessed too high or too low.

+I also added a second numbers guessing game that allows multiple correct answers, which are pre-defined in an array.

+Finally, the user is informed of how many answers they got correct out of how many total questions there are.

 ### Author: Tim Egorov, Seatt-c-201d73

 ### Links and Resources